Military service: Belize

 Belize has set minimum age for voluntary recruitment into the Armed Forces at 18.
 (According to the Section 16 of the Defense Act of the Defence Ordinance of 1977.)
 Conscription has never been prescribed in the Defense Act, but is at the Governor General's discretion.

 Bosnia and Herzegovina

 Bosnia and Herzegovina abolished compulsory military service as of 1 January 2006.

 Bulgaria

 Bulgaria abolished compulsory military service.
 The last conscripts were sent home on 25 November 2007.

 Previously there was mandatory military service for male citizens from 18 to 27 years of age.
 Duration of the service depended on the degree of education.
 For citizens studying for or holding a bachelor's degree or higher the service was six months, and for citizens with no higher education it was nine months.

 The duration of service was two years in 1992, and was dropping steadily, until it was finally abolished.

 Canada

-In Canada, conscription has never taken place in peacetime.
-Conscription became a very controversial issue during both World War I and World War II, especially in the province of Quebec.
+Compulsory service in a sedentary militia was practiced in Canada as early as 1669.
+In peacetime, compulsory service was typically limited to attending an annual muster, although they were mobilized for longer periods during war.
+Compulsory service in the sedentary militia continued until the late 19th century when Canada's sedentary Reserve Militia system fell into disuse.
+The legislative provision that formally made every male inhabitant of military age a member of the Reserve Militia was removed in 1904, replaced with provisions that made them theoretically "liable to serve in the militia".

+Conscription into a full-time military service had only been instituted twice by the government of Canada, during both world wars.
+Conscription into the Canadian Expeditionary Force was practiced in the last year of the First World War in 1918.
+During the Second World War, conscription for home defence was introduced in 1940 and for overseas service in 1944.
+Conscription has not been practiced in Canada since the end of the Second World War in 1945.